 11. Le Petit Marché

 This spot gets a lot of foodie love for its fresh breads, cheese, pestos and flavor-packed sandwiches, soups and salads.
 Owner Marche Sparks opened this Kirkwood gem in 2008 and while she is gaining accolades, diners should know that it’s a family affair.
-Both her mother and father help out and are often at the restaurant.
+Her father helps out and is often at the restaurant, as did her late mother.
 Make sure to try the French toast sandwich and the Grits Stack with eggs, cheddar, Georgia shrimp and bacon.

 12. 9 Mile Station